 Four years ago I had some real health issues to deal with and when I introduced a real food diet into our lives I had no idea the path I’d be going down.
 Soon I realised that organic foods just weren’t enough, and when I became pregnant with our daughter I knew how important it was to not only remove the toxins from the foods we were eating, but also from the products we used to clean our home and in our personal care.
 I’m not going to lie…I spent A LOT of money on natural toothpastes, deodorants, skin creams, facial washes, body lotions, and various house cleaning products.
 I say “natural”, but many of them actually weren’t that natural.
 I soon discovered the greenwashing that goes on in the commercial world and around a year ago I started making many of my own cleaning and personal care products.
 This was both cheaper and often more effective.
 The less toxins which were in our lives, the healthier I became.
 And when I was healthier, I started feeling an awful lot happier.

 Enter Young Living oils.
 I didn’t bring these oils into our lives planning to ever run a business with them.
 There is nothing ‘network market’ about me, in fact.
-But people would come into my house and would instantly stop at the door and say “what’s that smell?” and demand to know how they could get these essential oils into their home.
-People could see me looking and feeling happier, healthier and more radiant as a direct result of using Young Living essential oils and essential oil based products.
+But people would come into my house and would instantly stop at the door and say “what’s that smell?” and want to know how they could get these essential oils into their home.
+People could see me looking and feeling happier, healthier and more radiant as a direct result of using Young Living essential oils and products.

 Being successful at running a Young Living business is about teaching people to be healthy and sharing your knowledge and experience with the oils.
 Some people just share their love of oils with their friends and others want to tell the world.
 It depends on your personality and how much these oils have rocked your world.
 I’m not going to lie…when I got my first Young Living oil, I did not think I would ever write an article like this.
 But people like me, people whose passion for the oils came before any awareness of the business potential is ultimately what makes successful Young Living business builders.
 If you love the oils and if you share that love, the money will start to come in.